bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 #### Product metadata in rate requests

-When requesting rates, BigCommerce passes product metadata specifc to your carrier via product and variant metafields.
-This product metadata can be useful if your service depends on specific fields that are not existent on BigCommerce products or variants by default.
+When requesting rates, BigCommerce passes product metadata via product and variant metafields.
+This is useful if your service depends on fields that aren't included with products or variants by default.

 The metafields you receive from BigCommerce requests have the following characteristics: